Multiscale-Genomics/mg-process-fastq/docs/pipelines.rst

    file2 : str
       Location of FASTQ file 2
    resolutions : str
-      Comma separated list of resolutions to calcualte the matrix for.
+      Comma separated list of resolutions to calculate the matrix for.
       [DEFAULT : 1000000,10000000]
    enzyme_name : str
-      Name of the enzyme used to digest the genome (example 'MboI') windows1 : str
+      Name of the enzyme used to digest the genome (example 'MboI') window_type : str
+      iter | frag.
+Analysis windowing type to use windows1 : str
       FASTQ sampling window sizes to use for the first paired end FASTQ file, the default is to use `[[1,25], [1,50], [1,75], [1,100]]`.
 This would be